 When you need help:

 How did I know to do this though?
 I don’t have a marketing background at all, so I registered for Lori Kennedy’s Wellness Business Academy (read all about the program here!).
 This program is one of the only programs that specializes in building a business in the health and wellness space.
 It was by far one of the best decisions I made financially for myself.
-The program does focus a lot on building an online program that can be run online.
-But truthfully it is so much more than that.
+The program does focus a lot on building an online and group program.

 I met Lori when I went to her in-person Wellness Business Summit in Toronto and it was love at first sight.
 She gets it.
 She is a Holistic Nutritionist (although, she doesn’t practice anymore) and a total boss.
 Her story was my story and I felt this strong connection to her, plus she isn’t afraid to tell it like it is and drop an f bomb here and there *swoon*.
 After the summit ended, I wanted to sign up for the program, but felt I wasn’t ready.
 Plus, I was struggling financially and couldn’t get myself to make the purchase.
 So, I waited…